 Currently, a rate of 32% should be applied to the salaries of full-time faculty members, including salaries they may receive for release time during the academic year.
-Faculty may choose to calculate summer salary benefits at the 32% rate if they want to receive retirement plan contributions for associated time; they may also request 8% fringe rate for summer salary, but will not receive any contributions to their retirement plans.
+Faculty may choose to calculate summer salary benefits at the 32% rate if they want to receive retirement plan contributions for associated time.

 A rate of 32% should be applied to the salaries of all full-time research associates or administrative support personnel.

 A rate of 8% should be applied to the wages of Barnard students working during the summer and graduate students working during both the summer and the academic year.
 If a Barnard student is employed during the academic year and attending classes, her wages are not subject to any withholdings so no fringe is required.